biosustain/cameo/README.md

 Computationally heavy methods have been parallelized and can be run on a clusters using the IPython parallelization framework (see example and documentation for more details).
 The default fallback is python's multiprocessing library.

-Furthermore, it exposes a high-level API to users that just want to .
+Furthermore, it exposes a high-level API to users that just want to compute promising strain designs.

 You got curious?
 Head over to [try.cameo.bio](http://try.cameo.bio) and give it a try.